qompassai/Nautilus/RedTeam/README.md

-# Penetration Testing Educational Repository
+# Red Team/Penetration Testing Educational Repository

 ## Disclaimer

 This repository contains materials related to ethical hacking for educational purposes only.

-**IMPORTANT:** All information and code in this repository are meant for learning and understanding cybersecurity concepts.
-By using this repository, you agree to the following:
+**IMPORTANT:** All information and code in these repositories are meant for learning and understanding cybersecurity concepts.
+By using these repository, you agree to the following:

 1. The content is for educational use only.
 2. You will not use the information or code for illegal activities.